 Reported landings of Pacific cod from NSEI and SSEI have varied widely over the past 20 years (Table 14).
 The increase in catch in the 1990s was due to the development of a food market for Pacific cod.
 Total annual reported landings of Pacific cod from NSEI and SSEI have ranged from 132,915 round lb (1985) to 889,676 round lb (1993) with most of this harvest landed on miscellaneous finfish interim use permits (Table 14).
-On average, 88% of the Pacific cod landings have come from the directed fishery with a range of 10-179 miscellaneous finfish interim use permits landing Pacific cod in the directed fishery from 1985-2017 (Table 14).
+On average, 87% of the Pacific cod harvested have come from the directed fishery with a range of 9 to 179 miscellaneous finfish interim use permits landing Pacific cod in the directed fishery from 1985 to 2020 (Table 14).

 In 2000, the board limited gear for the harvest of Pacific cod to longline, dinglebar troll, hand troll, mechanical jigs, and pot gear.
 Longline gear is the primary gear used in the directed Pacific cod fishery in Southeast Alaska.
-In 2012, the board defined the open fishing period for the Pacific cod fishery as January 1-December 31 preventing the need to open and close the fishery by emergency order.
+In 2012, the board defined the open fishing period for the Pacific cod fishery as January 1-December 31 preventing opening and closing the fishery by emergency order.